ryss828/learning_CS50_web_programming/python/README.md

 - Templates can be fed variables via `render_template()`.
 Variables are expressed with 'double curly brackets'
 - Templates can have Jinja2 controls like 'curly bracket percent if'
 - Template inheritance is like *template method* in Design Pattern.
 Templates can inherit a base template
+- `@app.route` specified a url and allowed methods against the url
+- Flask's `request` have `form` that the client submitted
+- `form` tag specifies
+  - url as a target using `action` attribute
+  - http method using `method` attribute

 ## New technology